Narmada Bachao Andolan: Decision

 The court ruled for Andolan, effecting an immediate stoppage of work at the dam and directing the concerned states to complete the rehabilitation and replacement process.

 It deliberated on this issue further for several years and finally upheld the Tribunal Award and allowed the construction to proceed, subject to conditions.
 The court introduced a mechanism to monitor the progress of resettlement pari passu with the raising height of the dam through the Grievance Redressal Authorities (GRA) in each party state.
 The decision referred in this document, given in 2000 after 7 years of deliberations, has paved the way for completing the project to attain full envisaged benefits.
 The court's final line of the order states, "Every endeavour shall be made to see that the project is completed as expeditiously as possible".

 Subsequent to the verdict, Press Information Bureau (PIB) featured an article:

-"The Narmada Bachao Andolaan (NBA) has rendered a yeoman's service to the country by creating a high-level of awareness about the environmental and rehabilitation and relief aspects of Sardar Sarovar and other projects on the Narmada.
+The Narmada Bachao Andolaan (NBA) has rendered a yeoman's service to the country by creating a high-level of awareness about the environmental and rehabilitation and relief aspects of Sardar Sarovar and other projects on the Narmada.
 But, after the court verdict it is incumbent on it to adopt a new role.
-Instead of 'damning the dam' any longer, it could assume the role of vigilant observer to see that the resettlement work is as humane and painless as possible and that the environmental aspects are taken due care of."
+Instead of 'damning the dam' any longer, it could assume the role of vigilant observer to see that the resettlement work is as humane and painless as possible and that the environmental aspects are taken due care of.

 Aftermath and criticism

 Medha Patkar continues to fight for proper rehabilitation of the displaced people in Madhya Pradesh as well as the reception of the promised compensation by the Narmada Tribunal.
-This movement has brought forth the different notions of development.
+This movement has brought forth different notions of development.
 The Indian government has often argued that the cost of displacements are outweighed by the benefit derived from the Narmada Project, and thus, justified its construction.
-NBA, on the other hand has argued no matter how large the benefits, the cost to the society cannot be fulfilled.
+NBA, however, has argued that no matter how large the benefits, the cost to the society cannot be fulfilled.

-Critics argue that dam's benefits include provision of drinking water, power generation and irrigation facilities.
-However, it is believed that the campaign, led by the NBA activists, has held up the project's completion, and NBA supporters have attacked on local people who accepted compensation for moving.
+Critics argue that the dam's benefits include the provision of drinking water, power generation, and irrigation facilities.
+However, it is believed that the campaign, led by the NBA activists, has held up the project's completion, and NBA supporters have attacked local people who accepted compensation for moving.
 Others have argued that the Narmada Dam protesters are little more than environmental extremists, who use pseudoscientific agitprop to scuttle the development of the region and that the dam will provide agricultural benefits to millions of poor in India.
 There had also been instances of the NBA activists turning violent and attacking rehabilitation officer from Narmada Valley Development Authority (NVDA), which caused damage to the contractor's machinery.

 The NBA has been accused of lying under oath in court about land ownership in areas affected by the dam.
 The Supreme Court has mulled perjury charges against the group.